Izabela88/brainstorm-quiz/README.md

 - #### LIFELINES

   - The player has the option to use Lifeline during the game.
-  - When a player uses Lifeline, of the four answers, two wrong ones are removed.
+  - Two wrong ones are removed from the four available answers when a player uses Lifeline.
-  - The player always know How many lifelines left.
+  - The player always know How many lifelines are left.

   ![Lifeline](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/use-lifeline.jpg)